jfude/CarND-Vehicle-Detection-UD/README.md

 This repository contains the completed CarND-Vehicle-Detection-Project, which demonstrates the use of Support Vector Machine classification to detect cars and distinguish them from other features on the road.
 Both color and gradient features are used for training the classifier.
 A window search is then applied to each frame image taken by the camera.
-The classifier make a prediction in each window and false positives are removed by accepting on positive detections in the same region in multiple consecutive frames.
+The classifier makes a prediction in each window and false positives are removed by accepting only positive detections in the same region in multiple consecutive frames.

 The primary output of the project is the code veh_detect.py which loads the project video,